Jacinda Ardern chides Mike Hosking on soft on drugs claim: 'Do you know how ridiculous you sound right now?'

 • Three people critical after taking bad drugs at Listen In Auckland dance concert

-"Here is the problem for your Government image-wise in that you're are pro drugs, you're loose on drugs, you're soft on drugs, you want to vote on drugs," Hosking said.
+"Here is the problem for your Government image-wise in that you are pro drugs, you're loose on drugs, you're soft on drugs, you want to vote on drugs," Hosking said.

 "You want to drug test at festivals and you want us to legalise cannabis."